Zenike/startpack/readme.md

 # STARTPACK
 ### <https://zenike.github.io/startpack>

-`startpack` est une bibliothèque de fonctions utiles écrites en `Less` et en `jQuery`
+`startpack` is a library of daily usefull functions in  `Less` and `jQuery`

-# dépendances
+# **Dependencies**
-- `jQuery`: une version récente sans limitation précise
-- `Less`: une version récente sans limitation précise
+- `jQuery`: work with all the recents versions
+- `Less`: work with all the recents versions
-- `FontAwesome`: certaines icones sont affichées via FontAwesome
+- `FontAwesome`: some modules use FontAwesome to show defauts icons

 # Installation
-1. récuperer les fichiers `startpack.less` et `startpack.js` à la racine du projet GitHUb
+1. download the files `startpack.less` and `startpack.js` or include the package via npm
-2. inclure le fichier `startpack.js` dans la document avant la fermeture de la balise `</body>`
+2. include  `startpack.js` in the document before the `</body>` close tag
-3. lier et génerer un css à partir de `startpack.less`
+3. generate and link a css file from  `startpack.less`

-# Utilisation
+# Use
-- consultez la page d'exemple du plugin ( <https://zenike.github.io/startpack> ).
-Chaque fonction de la bibliothèque possède son propre fonctionnement indépendant des autres
+Visit the demo page : <https://zenike.github.io/startpack>

+Each function of the library has it's own use that you can test in it's demo section.